cphgeno/clinvar-api-upload/README.md

 ##### Obtain API key
 * If your organisation is not registered yet, obtain the key for the API [here](https://www.ncbi.nlm.nih.gov/clinvar/docs/api_http/).
-* Save the key locally in the cloned repository as "clinvar.key" (see script default = `".\clinvar.key"`).
+* Save the key locally in the cloned repository as "clinvar.key" (see script default = `"./clinvar.key"`).

 ##### Run `main` script
 Use the `main.py` script to parse and upload variants.

-The script creates a cleaned version of the catalogue file, `temp\output_annotation_file_cleaned.txt`, removing duplicates and handling variants present on more than one alternate allele (only one allele can be uploaded to ClinVar at a time).
+The script creates a cleaned version of the catalogue file, `temp/output_annotation_file_cleaned.txt`, removing duplicates and handling variants present on more than one alternate allele (only one allele can be uploaded to ClinVar at a time).
 The cleaned file is also required later for the annotation of variants in the final step.

 Finally, the list of submission IDs is stored in files as records.
 When the variants are to be updated, the `check_for_updates.py` script allows to divide the list of variants into those that have already been uploaded, and check if they require to be updated, and the novel variants.
 These are then uploaded separately.

 Output produced by `main.py`
 * Successful submission:
     * a `temp` folder containing all the following files;
     * cleaned inputted file of variants;
     * file containing all uploaded, formatted haplotypes;
     * individual *json* files, one per batch, containing the submitted data, saved under the submission ID of each batch, indicating whether the data are variants or haplotypes and if novel or updates (e.g. `SUBid_[variants|haplotypes]_[novel|update].json`);
     * a `summaries_list_[novel|update].txt` file is generated.
 It contains the paths to the summary report jsons of all batches submitted succesfully.
-The "novel" file is used to [annotate the data](#annotate-data), following the json retrieval.
+The "novel" file is used to [annotate the data](#3-data-annotation), following the json retrieval.
 * Failed submission: a file containing the errors that led to the failure will be created for each failed batch.
 In this case, the failed batch is not submitted to the API.

 ```shell